The Office of Planning, Research, and Evaluation

-The Office of Planning, Research and Evaluation facilitates district projects and research related to district school, student, and staff evaluations as well as state and national student assessments.
-The office also manages discretionary grants and coordinates the program planning and budgets for the federal entitlement district allocations under the Carl D. Perkins Career and Technical Education Act and the Elementary and Secondary Education Act.
+The Office of Planning, Research and Evaluation facilitates district projects and research related to district, school, student, and staff evaluations as well as the administration of state and national student assessments.
+The office also manages discretionary grants and coordinates the program planning and budgets for the federal entitlement district allocations under the Strengthening Career and Technical Education for the 21st Century Act and the Elementary and Secondary Education Act.

 Updates Regarding Spring 2020 TestingPlease review the following document for updates and links to additional information and resources related to Spring 2020 test schedule changes for the AP, ACT Aspire, NJSLA, DLM, ACCESS for ELLs, and SAT test administrations: FRHSD Spring Testing Updates for Parents.